Strong representation equivalence for compact symmetric spaces of real rank one: Introduction

-The aim of this article is to study the representation-spectral converse on compact irreducible symmetric spaces $G/K$ of real rank one and arbitrary irreducible representations $\tau$ of $K$.
-We consider each of these spaces realized as a quotient $G/K$ as follows:
+The aim of this article is to {extend the results in \cite{LMR-repequiv}}, by considering the representation-spectral converse on compact irreducible symmetric spaces $G/K$ of real rank one and arbitrary irreducible representations $\tau$ of $K$.
+We {view} each of these spaces realized as a quotient $G/K$ as follows:

-By focusing on those eigenvalues $\lambda$ of $\Delta_{\tau}$ such that $\lambda = \lambda(C,\pi)$ for only one representation $\pi \in \widehat G_\tau$, or else for only a representation $\pi\in \widehat G_\tau$ and its contragredient $\pi^*$ (see \eqref{eq:taumultip}), {that we call tame eigenvalues,} we prove the validity of the representation-spectral converse for an infinite set of representations $\tau \in\widehat K$.
+By focusing on those eigenvalues $\lambda$ of $\Delta_{\tau}$ such that $\lambda = \lambda(C,\pi)$ for only one representation $\pi \in \widehat G_\tau$, or else for only a representation $\pi\in \widehat G_\tau$ and its contragredient $\pi^*$ (see \eqref{eq:taumultip}), that we call \emph{tame eigenvalues,} we prove the validity of the representation-spectral converse for an infinite set of representations $\tau \in\widehat K$.